logo

 What To Check After Fixing 12975 Code

-• Inspect all the connections engine oil temperature sensor (g8), circuit range / performance
+• Inspect all the connections engine coolant temperature signal, short to ground

 • Check the engine oil to ensure it's clean and the viscosity